iamtrueline/Codeforces/README.md

 #CodeForces

-This repository contains the solutions to CodeForces competitions.
+This repository contains the solutions to CodeForces problems.

 The challenges can be found at www.codeforces.com

-:D
+@iamtrueline :D